 The Gluu Server is a free open source identity and access management (IAM) platform.
+Most of the software included in the Gluu Server is written in Java.
 The most common use case for the Gluu Server is Single Sign-On (SSO).
 Other common use cases include mobile authentication, API access management, two-factor authentication, customer identity and access management (CIAM), and identity federation.

 100% Open Source & Open Standards